f3-factory/F3com-data/views-and-templates/main.md

 ## Conditional Segments

 Another useful template feature is the `<check>` directive.
 It allows you to embed an HTML fragment depending on the evaluation of a certain condition.
-Here are a few examples:-
+Here are a few examples:

 ``` html
 <check if="{{ @page=='Home' }}">